waelhasan/pronumjs/README.md

 Will give the following result:
 ```
-[X] ERROR:  Error: Expected a number, but found something else.
+[X] ERROR:  Error: Expected a number or a stringified number, but found something else.
     at translate (/home/wael/dev/pronumjs/src/translate.js:6:15)
     at Object.<anonymous> (/home/wael/dev/pronumjs/test.js:5:17)
     at Module._compile (module.js:660:30)